mrcruz117/mrcruz117/README.md

-### Hi there 👋
+## Hi there 👋

 I'm Michael and I'm a fullstack sofware developer.
 I enjoy solving problems and getting to know others better through collaborating on projects.
 I'm looking forward to helping you solve your problems and create cool things.

-- 🌱 Having fun working on cli tooling with Go🐹
+- 🌱 Currently making [an interpreter](https://github.com/mrcruz117/mnky-interpreter) in Go🐹
-- 💬 Ask me about my latest project
+- 💬 Ask me about my latest project!
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/mrcruz117/)
 - ⚡ Fun fact: I like music and beatboxing